kore4lyf/notes/nextjs/next-js-note.md

 It's a new rendering that combines static and dynamic rendering.
 It's allows you to render a static shell of a page while streaming dynamic content.

-With PPR you can have both static and dynamic content on a page, but static content loads faster and dynamic contents have a placeholde or container awaiting it's delivery.
+With PPR you can have both static and dynamic content on a page, but static content loads faster and dynamic contents have a placeholder or container awaiting it's delivery.

 ## API